gnosis/dex-services/README.md

             This follows the `slog-envlogger` syntax (e.g. 'info,driver=debug'). [env: LOG_FILTER=]  [default: warn,driver=info,services_core=info]
         --native-token-id <native-token-id>
-            ID for the token which is used to pay network transaction fees on the target chaing (e.g. WETH on mainnet, DAI on xDAI) [env: NATIVE_TOKEN_ID=]  [default: 1] -i, --network-id <network-id>
+            ID for the token which is used to pay network transaction fees on the target chain (e.g. WETH on mainnet, DAI on xDAI) [env: NATIVE_TOKEN_ID=]  [default: 1] -n, --node-url <node-url>
-            The network ID used for signing transactions (e.g. 1 for mainnet, 4 for rinkeby, 5777 for ganache) [env:
-            NETWORK_ID=]
-    -n, --node-url <node-url>
             The Ethereum node URL to connect to.
 Make sure that the node allows for queries without a gas limit to be able to fetch the orderbook [env: NODE_URL=]